In the Olympic Games of the business world, Canada has won a silver medal.

 - the receptivity of consumers

-Ireland was among the surprises on the Bloomberg ranking.
-After four years of gruelling austerity following a bail-out by the European Union and the International Monetary Fund, the Celtic Tiger is once-again looking strong with the country moving into 20th place this year from 22 in 2012.
+After four years of gruelling austerity following a bail-out by the European Union and the International Monetary Fund, Ireland's business engine is once-again looking strong.
+The country moved up two rungs to 20th place this year over 2012.

-Portugal, another country that has struggled in the post-recession years, landed the 17th spot, up from 30th in 2012.
+Portugal, meanwhile, another country that has struggled mightily in recent years, landed the 17th spot, up from 30th in 2012.

-Brazil and Russia jumped from 38th (from 61th) and 44th place (from 56th), respectively.
+Brazil and Russia also ranked among the most-improved, jumping to 38th (from 61th) and 44th place (from 56th), respectively.
 India climbed from the 54th position last year to the 48th slot this year.

-China's low scores in the 'less-tangible' cost category cost the country plenty.
+China's low scores in the 'less-tangible' cost category continue to drag the country down on the list.
 It fell from the 19th position in the ranking's first year to a rank of 28 this year.

 Check out the top 10 below: